 Battery Compartment Door

-The battery compartment door is secured to the equipmart compartment via two spring clips which release the door.
-Use a Clearfield -supplied telco hex key to open and close the door.
+The battery compartment door is secured to the equipmart compartment via hex-pin latches.
+Use a Clearfield supplied telco hex key to open and close the door.
+Tilt and pull the door panel forward, away from the cabinet.